maynest/ProjectAlpha/PHP/Collections/README.md

 # Prompt:

- Implement ActualCollection and ActualSortedCollection such that the example application below outputs the expected results
+ Implement ActualCollection and ActualSortedCollection such that the example application in TestCollections outputs the expected results

  This implementation should be general purpose, scalable and readable.